-Pursuant to GASB 60 and the service concession arrangement between MEDCO and the University System of Maryland, the Project has recorded a right to use buildings asset on the accompanying statements of net position.
-Under GASB 60, any costs of improvements made to the facility during the term of the service concession arrangement increase the right to use buildings asset.
+Pursuant to GASB 94, the PPP between MEDCO and the University System of Maryland, the Project has recorded a right to use buildings asset on the accompanying statements of net position.
+Under GASB 94, any costs of improvements made to the facility during the term of the SCA increase the right to use buildings asset.
 The right to use buildings asset should be amortized in a systematic and rational manner.
 The Project has amortized the right to use buildings asset using the straight-line method based on the useful lives of the underlying assets to which the Project has the right to use.
 The portion of the right to use buildings asset attributable to the underlying buildings and improvements for the Phase I leasehold estate and Phase II project are being amortized over approximately twenty-two and twenty-nine years, respectively, and the portion attributable to furnishings and equipment is being amortized over three to ten years.